Last updated on .

 Where to Eat in Sirkeci

-With plenty of restaurants geared towards tourists, I’ve pretty much avoided eating in Sirkeci except for one amazing restaurant.
+With plenty of restaurants geared towards tourists, I’ve pretty much avoided eating in Sirkeci except for one amazing place.

 Bitlisli

 I stumbled upon Bitlisli while exploring Sirkeci one day.
-This kebab restaurant features food from eastern Turkey and was getting more business than other restaurants when I walked by.
+This kebab restaurant features food from Eastern and Southeastern Anatolia and was getting more business than other restaurants when I walked by.
 I had to find out why.

 Bitlisli in Sirkeci, Istanbul, Turkey